systeminsights/mtconnectR/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs
+There were no ERRORs, WARNINGs

+There was a NOTE:
+Maintainer changed for the package since the previous person is no longer available for the same

 ## Reverse dependencies